Social and environmental impact of palm oil: Statistics

-Social issues
+Social issues, human rights abuses, and violence

 Oil palm is a valuable economic crop and provides a source of employment.
 It allows small landholders to participate in the cash economy and often results in improvements to local infrastructure and greater access to services such as schools and health facilities.
 In some areas, the cultivation of oil palm has replaced traditional practices, often due to the higher income potential of palm oil.
-The modernisation of cultivation practices has led to issues including food insecurity.
+However, the modernisation of cultivation practices has also led to issues including food insecurity.
 This issue stems from the intensive use of land which leads to soil degradation.
 As a result, the ability for locals to produce their own food has dwindled and they are having to look for food in other areas as they can no longer rely exclusively on their land.

 However, in some cases, land has been developed by oil palm plantations without consultation or compensation of the Indigenous Peoples occupying the land.
 This has occurred in Papua New Guinea, Colombia, and Indonesia.
 In the Sarawak state of Malaysian Borneo, there has been debate over whether there was an appropriate level of consultation with the Long Teran Kanan community prior to the development of local land for palm oil plantations.
 Appropriation of native lands has led to conflict between the plantations and local residents in each of these countries.

 According to a 2008 report by NGOs including Friends of the Earth, palm oil companies have also reportedly used force to acquire land from Indigenous communities in Indonesia.
 Additionally, some Indonesian oil palm plantations are dependent on imported labor or undocumented immigrants, which has raised concerns about the working conditions and social impacts of these practices.
 Issues regarding the exploitation of child labor have also been a major concern.

+The loss of land to oil palm cultivation is also associated with violence.
+Frédéric Mousseau, policy director at the Oakland Institute, has noted that "repeatedly, after losing their lands ... local communities in Africa and Asia have been subject to violence, intimidation, and distress as a result."
+Reporting by The Associated Press on palm-oil related incidents of "sexual abuse, rape, human trafficking, child labor, and slavery," disclosed that "almost every plantation has problems related to labor."